spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     * ``radius`` The spatial width of the templates.
 By default, this value is read from the probe file.
 However, if you want to specify a larger or a smaller value [in um], you can do it here
     * ``spike_thresh`` The threshold for spike detection.
 6-7 are good values
     * ``peaks`` By default, the code detects only negative peaks, but you can search for positive peaks, or both
-    * ``alignment`` By default, during clustering, the waveforms are realigned by oversampling at 5 times the sampling rate and using bicubic spline interpolation
     * ``dead_channels`` You can exclude dead channels either directly in the probe file, with the ``channels`` list, or with this ``dead_channels`` parameter.
 To do so, you must enter a dictionary of the following form {channel_group : [list_of_valid_ids]}

 Filtering